-First-aid Measures After Skin Contact: Remove contaminated clothing.
-Brush off, then immediately flush skin with plenty of water for at least 60 minutes.
-Wash contaminated clothing before reuse.
-Get immediate medical advice/attention.
+First-aid Measures After Skin Contact: Rinse immediately with plenty of water.
+Obtain medical attention if irritation develops or persists.

 First-aid Measures After Eye Contact: Rinse cautiously with water for at least 60 minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Get immediate medical advice/attention.